 The Literary Magazine of the Association of Literary Scholars, Critics, and Writers

-Carmen Bugan, a George Orwell Prize Fellow, is the author of five poetry collections, a memoir, and a critical study.
-Her new and selected poems, Lilies from America, is a Poetry Book Society Special Commendation.
+Carmen Bugan, a George Orwell Prize Fellow, is the author of six poetry collections, a memoir, and a critical study.
+Time Being, her collection of poems about the pandemic, was published in 2022.
+Her new and selected poems, Lilies from America, was a Poetry Book Society Special Commendation.
 Burying the Typewriter: Childhood Under the Eye of the Secret Police was a BBC Radio 4 Book of the Week, won the Bread Loaf Conference Bakeless Prize for Nonfiction, and was a finalist in the Dayton Literary Peace Prize.
-Her critical study is Seamus Heaney and East European Poetry in Translation: Poetics of Exile, and her book of essays, Poetry and the Language of Oppression, is forthcoming from Oxford University Press.
+Her monograph on Seamus Heaney and East European Poetry in Translation: Poetics of Exile, and her book of essays, Poetry and the Language of Oppression: Essays on Politics and Poetics are widely praised.
 She has a doctorate in English literature from Balliol College, Oxford University, UK.
-Bugan, who was the 2018 Helen DeRoy Professor in Honors at the University of Michigan, lectures at universities, international book fairs and conferences, and has been a guest on current affairs and history programs on the BBC, ABC, NPR, The Foreign Desk (Monocle, London).
+Bugan, who was the 2018 Helen DeRoy Professor in Honors at the University of Michigan, lectures at universities, international book fairs and conferences, and has been a guest on current affairs and history programs on the BBC, ABC, NPR, The Foreign Desk.
+She is currently an adjunct professor at Stony Brook University.